yarnpkg/rfcs/accepted/0000-deal-with-peer-dependencies.md

 # Summary

-Allow a developer to deal with peer dependency warnings, without the need to install all dependencies, thus reducing warning fatigue and drawing attention to new warnings.
+Allow a project author to deal with peer dependency warnings, without the need to install all dependencies, thus reducing warning fatigue and drawing attention to new warnings.

+_Throughout the document the term ‘developer’ will be used to indicate a project author, i.e. the developer on a project that _consumes_ libraries vs a developer of a library._

 # Motivation